dongvt/data-structures/3-tree.md

 ![symetric](img/symetric-sample1-tree.jpg)

 See?
-The left subtree is identical to the tree at the right, the only difference is that they are oposite direction.
+The left subtree is identical to the tree at the right, the only difference is that they are opposite direction.

-Leetcode also give us an example of what is NOT a symetric tree:
+Leetcode also give us an example of what is NOT a symmetric tree:

 ![Symetric](img/symetric-sample2-tree.jpg)

-Even when both subtrees are identical here, they are not simtryc since they don't have the numbers sorted in oposite direction as the first example.
+Even when both subtrees are identical here, they are not symmetric since they don't have the numbers sorted in opposite direction as the first example.

 Well, this is the solution.

 1. Traverse the left subtree inorder traversal and store the nodes in an list
-2. Traversi the right subtree inorder traversal (but from the right node) and store the result in a list
+2. Traverse the right subtree inorder traversal (but from the right node) and store the result in a list
 3. If both resulting list are equal, return true, else return false

-To traberse the left tree we just need the in order traversal learned in this tutorial:
+To traverse the left tree we just need the in order traversal learned in this tutorial:

 ```python
 def leftTraversal(node, res = []):